buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/jobs.md

 ## Submitting a Job

-A new Job is added to a workflow by calling ``NewJob()`` to create a *Job Definition*, then calling the workflow Job() method to add the definition to a list of jobs ready to be submitted to the server.
+A new Job is added to a workflow by calling ``NewJob()`` to create a *Job object*, then calling the workflow Job() method to add to a list of jobs ready to be submitted to the server.
 After the workflow function returns, any outstanding jobs will be submitted.
-Properties are set on the Job Definition by calling methods on the object.
+Properties are set on the Job object by calling methods on the object.

 Here's a complete example of a Workflow Handler that submits a Job, written in Go: